cv007/C-PlusPlus-Peripheral-Style/stm32g0_Gpio.md

                 u16 pinmask_;   //for bsr/bsrr
                 bool invert_;   //so can do on/off
 ```
 **The constructor takes in a PIN enum, the INVERT state which defaults to HIGHISON, and a bool to indicate whether its clock enable (in Rcc, for the port) needs to be set and is true by default.
 The latter allows using the class in a local scope without having to enable the port clock when you already know it is enabled.
-The constructor sets the private vars described previously according to the values passed in, and also provides GpioPort with the info ot needs.**
+The constructor sets the private vars described previously according to the values passed in, and also provides GpioPort with the info it needs.**
 ```
 //-------------|
     public: